Michoacán: Demographics

+Largest cities

 Michoacán is the seventh most populated state in Mexico and the average resident has a life expectancy of 73.3 years.
 It is estimated that each year about 40,000 people immigrate to the state while 78,000 leave, leading to population loss.
 Of those who leave, about one third go to other places in Mexico and the rest to other countries, principally the United States.
 The cities with the densest populations are Morelia, Uruapan and Zamora.
 The majority of the population are mestizos; meaning that they are part indigenous, part European (mainly from Spain), and some African.
 Michoacán is one of the most Catholic regions in Mexico.

 Charreada is an important sport in the state.
 It celebrates the mestizo culture and heritage of Michoacán; in which the Spaniards employed the indigenous people as vaqueros or ranchers to herd cattle.
 During the Mexican Revolution, both sides used charros as soldiers.
 They were also used to maintain order against bandits.
 The typical Michoacán charro outfit consists of tight, embroidered pants and jacket, dress shirt, chaps, a cloak-like sarape, and a sombrero.

 Michoacán has a history of European immigrants including: Italians, Spaniards, and the French.
 There are small Italian communities found throughout the state including the cities of Nueva Italia, Michoacán and Lombardia in Michoacán, both founded by Dante Cusi from Gambar in Brescia.

 During the Spanish Civil War, 456 children from Spain arrived in Morelia as refugees.
 Most of them stayed even after the war concluded.

 The indigenous population is estimated at just over seven percent of the total, with most living in 29 municipalities.
-Many are Purépecha, which are located in the Meseta-Cañada, Patzcuaro Lake, Zirahuén Lake, and Zacapu regions.
+Many are Purépecha, which are located in the Meseta-Cañada, Pátzcuaro Lake, Zirahuén Lake, and Zacapu regions.
 In the east of the state, in the municipalities of Ocampo, Anguangueo, Tuxpan, Hidalgo, Maravatío and Zitácuaro, there is a mix of Mazahua, Otomi and Purépecha.
 On the coast can be found the Aquila, Chinicuila and Coahuayana peoples.
 The Purépecha are seen as Michoacán's most devoted Catholics; as well as mixing traditional indigenous elements such as Noche de Muertos.

 According to the 2020 Census, 1.55% of Michoacán's population identified as Black, Afro-Mexican, or of African descent.